Islam Nusantara: History

+A traditionalist Islamic boarding school, known as a pesantren.

 The spread of Islam in Indonesia was a slow, gradual and relatively peaceful process.
 One theory suggests it arrived directly from Arabia before the 9th century, while another credits Sufi merchants and preachers for bringing Islam to Indonesian islands in the 12th or 13th century either from Gujarat in India or directly from the Middle East.
 By the 16th century, Islam began to supplant Hinduism and Buddhism as the major faith in the archipelago.
 The traditional Islam in Indonesia mainly belongs to the Sunni branch, taught by revered clerics called kyai in pesantren boarding school, especially in Java.
 Some aspects of traditional Islam in Indonesia has incorporated local culture and customs.

 Early practices of Indonesian Islam were more or less influenced by Sufism and existing local spiritualism.
 Several traditions, such as revering and recognizing the authority of kyai, honoring prominent Islamic figures such as the Wali Songo, and also taking part in Islamic traditions such as ziarah kubur (tomb pilgrimage), tahlilan (selamatan ceremony to send the spirit of deceased one to the afterworld), and maulid nabi (commemorating the prophet Muhammad's birthday) including Javanese sekaten ceremony, were observed diligently by traditionalist Muslims in Indonesia.
 However, after the incoming of Modernist Salafism followed by Wahhabism from Arabia, the scriptural Islamic puritans denounced those traditions as shirk or bid'ah, deprecated as a form of syncretism that corrupted the purity of Islam.
 This condition has led to the ongoing religious dispute, uneasy coexistence and somewhat a spiritual rivalry, between traditionalist Nahdlatul Ulama and modernist puritan Muhammadiyah.

 Ziarah kubur, visiting the tomb of prominent Islamic figure.